This post is also available in: Dutch

 There is a big loop and a small loop you can follow.
 You can find the map with different routes here.

-Although we were there before the temple opened for visitors, we weren’t the first ones there.
-However, it was significantly less busy than Angkor Wat in the morning.
+Although we arrived at the entrance before the temple officially opened for visitors, we weren’t the first ones there.
+Still, it was significantly less busy than Angkor Wat the morning before.

 Ta Prohm is definitely one of our favourite temples.
 When you walk around, it’s as if you have walked into a movie set of Indiana Jones or Disney’s real life Jungle Book, not surprisingly that a scene of Tomb Raider with Angelina Jolie was also filmed here.
 The walls and structures are swallowed up by the jungle, and entire roots and trees are growing on and through the temple.
-It’s magnificent.
+It’s magnificent how nature can take over.

 Ta Prohm was built in the 12th or 13th century by the King Jayavarman VII.
 Besides the cleared paths for visitors and structural support against further deterioration, it has been left untouched by archaeologists.